Generic Name: sofosbuvir and velpatasvir (soe FOS bue vir and vel PAT as vir)

 It is not known whether sofosbuvir and velpatasvir will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether sofosbuvir and velpatasvir passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether sofosbuvir and velpatasvir passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take sofosbuvir and velpatasvir?